Unwind (novel)

 Unwind is a dystopian novel by Neal Shusterman.
-It takes place in the United States in the near future.
-After the Second Civil War ("The Heartland War") was fought over abortion, a compromise was reached, allowing parents to sign an order for their children between the ages of 13 and 17 to be "unwound" — taken to "harvest camps" and dissected into their body parts for later use.
-The reasoning is that since 99.44% of the body is used, unwinds do not technically die because their individual body parts live on.
+Unwind takes place in a future version of the United States.
+After the Second Civil War ("The Heartland War") was fought over abortion, a compromise was reached, "The Bill of Life", a set of constitutional amendments allowing parents to sign an order for their children between the ages of 13 and 18 to be "unwound" — often taken to "harvest camps".
+The child's body would be dismembered and used as surgical or cosmetic transplants, essentially making conventional surgery redundant.
+The reasoning is that since 99.44% of the child's body is used, Unwinds do not technically die because their individual body parts live on.

 Unwind was met with positive reception upon release, with praise focusing on the novel's immersive environment and sociological implications.
 A film adaptation of Unwind was in production, but Shusterman announced in January 2020 that a television series would be developed instead.
 A second novel titled UnWholly was released in August 2012, a third titled UnSouled in December 2013, and a fourth titled UnDivided in October 2014.
 A novella, UnStrung, was also published.
-UnBound is the most recent addition to the Unwind series and was written by Shusterman, Michelle Knowlden, Jarrod Shusterman, Terry Black, and Brendan Shusterman.
+UnBound is the most recent addition to the Unwind series and was written by Neal Shusterman, Michelle Knowlden, Jarrod Shusterman, Terry Black, and Brendan Shusterman.
 It was published December 15, 2015, by Simon & Schuster and is a collection of novellas that explore the secrets and lost stories of the Unwind world.

 Summary

-Synopsis
+Background

 In a near-future dystopian United States, the conflict between the pro-choice and pro-life movements escalated into a second civil war.
 In response, the government fought against both sides to stop the war from escalating and closed down schools and other services for children in order to do so.
 Children, teenagers, and young adults began protesting and rioting against the actions and nearly toppled the government in an event known as the Teen Uprising.
 At the same time, technology in organ transplants advanced into a process known as "unwinding"; organs and body parts can be harvested from any acceptable body and used by other bodies without rejection.

 As a way to end the war, the government passed a set of amendments known as The Bill of Life.
 Abortion is banned, "storking" (the act of abandoning newborn babies to be left in someone else's care) becomes an accepted practice, and the Unwind Accord allows families to have their children between the ages of 13 and 18 undergo unwinding as an option.
-Unwinding is justified as legal because the patient is kept alive during the entire process and roughly 99% of the body is harvested.
-Many parents use it to get rid of unwanted children who have reached their teenage years.
+Unwinding is justified as legal because the patient is kept alive during the entire process and after harvesting.
+Many parents use it to get rid of unwanted storked children who have reached 13.